naglemi/gpt-revcomp-eval/README.md

 See notebook 1, `1_generate_eval.ipynb`, for how we can produce our eval dataset.
 The current eval includes 100 DNA sequences selected from the _Populus trichocarpa_ genome, ranging in length from 10-511 bases.
 By tweaking inputs and parameters, you can produce larger eval datasets, and use DNA sequences from other genome fasta files.

 ## Running the eval
-See notebook 2, `2_run_eval.ipynb`, to see deployment of the eval and results.
+See notebook 2, `2_run_eval.ipynb`, for deployment of the eval and results.

 ## Observations
 - Errors are more frequent for longer sequences